qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Mixins

 Leading uppercase `M` as a naming convention.
-A `mixin <mixins>` can have all the things a class can have, like properties, constructor, destructor and members. :
+A [mixin](mixins.md) can have all the things a class can have, like properties, constructor, destructor and members. :

-    qx.Mixin.define("my.cool.MMixin");
+    qx.Mixin.define("my.cool.MMixin",
+    {
+      // Mixin definition
+    });

 ## Attaching mixins to a class

-The `include` key contains either a reference to an single mixin, or an array of multiple mixins: :
+The `include` key contains either a reference to a single mixin, or an array of mixins: :

     qx.Class.define("my.cool.Class",
     {